 What should you do to help keep your skin soothed and healthy?
 Wash your face less, pro-actively switching out strongly cleansing washes for gently acting alternatives.

 How often do you wash your face?
 What do you use?
-Wondering whether there’s mild, gentle surfactants in your pick?
+Wondering whether there are mild, gentle surfactants in your pick?
 Tell me what you use below and we’ll take a look together…